Azure/azure-iot-sdk-c/readme.md

   | vcpkg: 2021-08-18 | lts_07_2021 | LTS_07_2021_Ref01 | Active | 2021-08-11 | 2022-08-11 | 2022-08-11 |
   | vcpkg: (unreleased) | lts_01_2021 | LTS_01_2021_Ref01 | Active | 2021-01-21 | 2022-01-21 | 2022-01-21 | |

----
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-Microsoft collects performance and usage information which may be used to provide and improve Microsoft products and services and enhance your experience.
-To learn more, review the [privacy statement](https://go.microsoft.com/fwlink/?LinkId=521839&clcid=0x409).

 ## Release example

 Below is a hypothetical example of versioning and tagging for the C SDK. `minor` versions are distinguished by color.